 Trees and hedgerows are a vital component of Sherwood’s landscape.
 We know that trees are important not only for their biodiversity value, but also for their cultural and emotional connections.
 Sherwood’s trees and hedgerows are loved by local people and eagerly anticipated by visitors to the area.

-We don’t have good data about the number or condition of trees and hedgerows throughout Sherwood.
-This project will improve our knowledge whilst enthusing local people about what we have now and what we can improve for the future.
+This project helped improve our knowledge and data about the number and condition of trees and hedgerows throughout Sherwood, whilst enthusing local people about what we have now and what we can improve for the future.

-We aim to work with landowners and communities in planting a new generation of trees, including some that commemorate local legends and stimulate new community celebrations.
+We worked with landowners and communities in planting a new generation of trees, including some that commemorate local legends and stimulate new community celebrations.

 Find out more about Sherwood’s Landscape of Trees and Hedges.

-The Engagement Officer will take a central role engaging with communities within and surrounding the Miner2Major Landscape Partnership area, working with our delivery partners, community groups and volunteers to generate interest and support the delivery of projects.
-This will include targeted work with young people, families with young children and under-represented groups.
+Our Engagement Officer took a central role engaging with communities within and surrounding the Miner2Major Landscape Partnership area, working with our delivery partners, community groups and volunteers to generate interest and support the delivery of projects.
+This included targeted work with young people, families with young children and under-represented groups.

-Find out more about the work already undertaken by the Engagement Officer.
+Find out more about some of the work undertaken by the Engagement Officer.